Community college trustees offer ideas to fund schools

 “Wyoming’s community colleges are the solution for the state’s future, and its citizens, businesses, and elected officials are asking for more from these institutions at a time when the colleges are grappling with doing less because of financial constraints.”

-State funding for community colleges has fallen by $94 million since 2010, WACCT said, and local revenues have decreased more than 15%.
+State funding for community colleges has fallen by $94 million since 2010, WACCT said, and local revenues have decreased more than 15 percent.

-As a result, hundreds of jobs have been eliminated – about 16% of the community college workforce, WACCT said – and tuition prices have almost doubled over the past 10 years, “seriously compromising the affordability of a higher education for Wyoming citizens and its future workforce.”
+As a result, hundreds of jobs have been eliminated – about 16 percent of the community college workforce, WACCT said – and tuition prices have almost doubled over the past 10 years, “seriously compromising the affordability of a higher education for Wyoming citizens and its future workforce.”

 The CWC board provided feedback on the draft resolution this month, suggesting the language be revised to “add a little more light and a little less heat,” Trustee Craig Tolman said in an interview with The Ranger.